oslabs-beta/kurrent/README.md

     - `npm run dev`
   - Once the application is running, navigate to localhost:8080, create an account, and connect your Prometheus server with its ip:port address

+#

+If you're interested in the containerized version of Kurrent, it does exist!

+- In your terminal, type
+  - `docker pull kurrentio/kurrent:latest`
+- An imgae of Kurrent will be installed onto your machine!
+From there, you can bypass the signup portion of the next section.
+  - Keep in mind, your containerized image of Kurrent may not be able to access localhost.
+To alleviate this, when adding your ports on the client side of the Kurrent image you can use `machine-ip-address:port`, and replace the ip and port address to your prometheus configured endpoints.
+  - Contributions to the Docker branch of Kurrent are also greatly welcomed.

 ## If you just want to test out our tool and don't have a running Kafka cluster, feel free to look at the provided Demo Kafka Broker directory and its readme for instructions on how to start up a local Kafka broker using Docker.

 ## Using Kurrent